Resource health checks

 INACTIVE: the resource is attached to a stopped load balancer or a load balancer without any listeners.

 There is a delay between changing the resource status to

-UNHEALTHY and the time when the load balancer stops routing traffic to the resource.
+UNHEALTHY and the time when the network load balancer stops routing traffic to the resource.
 This is the time that the load balancer spends on processing the check results.

 Health check results are passed to targets with IPs in the